BAJFINANCE

 *Size includes base plus greenshoe for some issues

-MUMBAI, July 29 (Reuters) - India's Bajaj Finance BJFN.NS accepts bids worth 10 billion rupees ($115.10 million) for bonds maturing in three years and two months, three bankers said on Tuesday.
+MUMBAI, July 29 (Reuters) - India's Bajaj Finance BJFN.NS plans to raise 15 billion Indian rupees ($172.91 million), including 10 billion rupees of a greenshoe option, through the sale of bonds maturing in three years and two months, three bankers said on Monday.

-The non-banking financial company will pay an annual coupon of 7.07% on this issue and had invited bids from bankers and investors for the issue earlier in the day, they said.
+The non-banking financial company has invited bids from bankers and investors for the issue later in the day, they said.

 Bajaj Finance did not respond to a Reuters email for comment.